 According to Irish mythology, a leprechaun will stash his golden coins in a pot at the end of the rainbow and any human who captures the elusive character is granted three wishes.

-There lies the challenge.
-Balancing the consumption of enough alcohol to see a little green man with a red beard, without being too intoxicated to capture him.
+Balancing the consumption of enough alcohol to see a little green man with a red beard, without being too intoxicated to capture him, is the challenge.

 Of course, the next day, your designated driver will deny all claims that a little green man appeared.
 But you really did see him, didn’t you?